semilogopaul/rem-waste/README.md

 **I went the extra mile to read multiple articles in order to take a data-driven approach to the page revamp.**

 'wewantwaste' is a catchy, memorable name, it's fun to say, almost playful.
 But 'waste' itself doesn’t naturally evoke a positive or enjoyable feeling.
 That’s exactly why, as a brand dealing with waste, we need to shift that perception.
 We’re not just managing waste, we’re rebranding it.
-By pairing a bold name with engaging design, clear messaging and a playful mascot, we can make the experience feel approachable, modern, and even fun.
+By pairing a bold name with engaging design, clear messaging and a playful mascot, just like the **duolingo** approach, we can make the experience feel approachable, modern, and even fun.
 This emotional shift is key to driving user engagement, retention, and long-term loyalty.

 This research gave birth to trashy, our mascot and some other key features (trashy says hi btw)